 In partnership with NUS, People & Planet has developed the Fossil Fuel Declaration.
 By signing this, universities are affirming their current fossil free status, as well as their commitment to remaining so in the future.

-So far nine universities have signed the declaration:
+So far eleven universities have signed the declaration:

 - Newman University signed by Professor J Scott Davidson

 - University of Chester signed by Adrian Lee, University Secretary

 - University of the Creative Arts signed by Alan Cooke, Deputy Vice-Chancellor

 - University of Cumbria signed by David Chesser, Chief Operating Officer

 - University of Winchester signed by Professor Joy Carter DL, Vice-Chancellor

 - Wrexham Glyndŵr University signed by Professor Maria Hinfelaar, Vice-Chancellor and Chief Exacutive

 - Writtle University College signed by Catriona Wood, Director of Business and Finance